 - Screwed by the Lawyers:

 - Melee was supposed to boast a bevy of trophies from Rare games, but they didn't end up in the final version (probably because of the incoming buyout).
-This is likely why Diddy Kong infamously doesn't have a trophy despite Dixie, K. Rool, and even Donkey Kong Junior and Stanley having one.
+By extension, this is likely why Diddy Kong doesn't have a trophy despite Dixie, K. Rool, and even Donkey Kong Junior and Stanley having one.

 - Sukapon was supposed to have a role in the game (apparently as an item), but had to be dropped due to unspecified legal issues.
 It would take him until Super Smash Bros.
 Ultimate to be implemented as an Assist Trophy.